HOW TO SHINE YOUR INNER LIGHT IN DARK TIMES

-As a student of Caroline Myss’s Sacred Contracts Online Course, where you determine your archetypes and their light and shadow aspects, I have a foothold on what work is necessary.
+As a Caroline Myss’s Sacred Contracts Online Course student, where you determine your archetypes and their light and shadow aspects, I have a foothold on what work is necessary.
 I need to revisit when, as the Wounded Child, I was asked to list three ways I expressed anger.

 - I stuffed it, pushing it down and internalizing it.
 My first memory of doing this was when my younger brother died.
 I was six years old, and not only did I experience a great deal of grief, but I was also angry.
-My parents never showed this emotion, and I didn’t know what to do with it, thinking if I said something, I’d be punished.
+My parents never showed this emotion, and I didn’t know what to do with it, thinking I’d be punished if I said something.
 Loud voices scared me.

 - I would start to cry because I didn’t know what to do with the feeling.
-I didn’t grow up in an environment where there was arguing or anger, so I believed that it must be bad.
+I didn’t grow up in an environment where there was arguing or anger, so I believed it would be wrong.
 My parents never yelled or argued; if they did, I was never privy to it.
 I saw my mother cry – a lot.
 I was able to copy this behavior.

 - From young adulthood on, I would explode like a ticking time-bomb.
 I never knew where this came from because my parents never modeled the behavior.
 It was when I heard Caroline at a seminar say, “The shadow of the Wounded Child comes out when they don’t get their way.
 They have a temper tantrum.
 It’s not personal, but until they realize and accept this, outbursts will always occur.
 Embracing this part of the archetype allows you to make the shadow your ally.”

 I am identifying the areas where my anger arises.
 It is not hard to do considering the environment we are living in today.
-Once I’ve finished with that, I will allow the areas to be just as they are, and hold space for them so that they can be experienced safely – no road rage here!
+Once I’ve finished with that, I will allow the areas to be just as they are and hold space for them to be experienced safely – no road rage here!
 And finally, I will take that fire and use it to fuel my coaching business so I can be a conduit for healing.

-Look for my new Online Course, Shadow Work for Healing: How to Embrace and Love Your Dark Side, to come out soon.
-A free mini-course will be available by October 1, 2020.
+Look for my new Online Course, Say Hello to your Shadow: Empowering Yourself Through Choices, to come out soon.
+A free mini-course will be available by March 1m 2021.